kiba/Writings/fac/chp26_sealing_and_research.md

 YES!
 The RSC discovered a new lush world!

-There are medieval style villages and towns from our ballon.
+We spotted medieval style villages and towns from our ballon that we launched.

 We are not sure how dangerous the world will be, yet.

 But if it's considered safe, it may be a new colonization site for the whole of Remnant.
 Wouldn't that be something?
-This is a place that Salem won't be able to touch.
+This is a place that Salem won't be able to touch, until we clean her clock out.

 **Year 4, Day 26**

-OK, the local humans on the new planet are filthy and they smell.
+OK, the explorers reported that the local humans on the new planet are filthy and they smell.
 At least they have a sewer system, even if that is necessarily polluting the water downstream.

 **Year 4, Day 28**